 A blog post hardly ever goes about a love affair.
-A love affair involving someone else than your partner, that is.
-I took time out to marvel at the thought of being in a love relationship with three.
+I took time out to marvel at the thought of being in a love relationship with… a dog.

 Macedonia stands for a dog.
 For nature.
 For Balkan.
 As soon as we enter this new country I notice the earth is softer, and it is void of stones.
 Ramming the stakes for the tent in the ground is easy.
 The supermarkets carry different products.
 I hand over the Roma child who ask for money some new curious product I just bought.
 She is not impressed by the yellow turmeric all vegan cookies.
 They hardly can be called a cookie.

 Cycling on the E65 is a narrow road.
 There is no shoulder and the surface is bad.
 My first impression of the village we cycle through is not too optimistic.
 It feels sad, expired, outdated and backwards.
 The celebratory feeling of Greece is gone.

 We go to Bitola and my thoughts deepens.
 All I see are neglected buildings, a mismatch of surly constructions, with unfinished orange stones.
 People who appear to have a hard life walk past walls with graffiti seemingly protesting.
 Are the people living in misery?
 The Mediterranean feel is gone.
 I feel a communistic touch again.
 Perhaps Tito has to do with this?
 I don’t even know about Tito, whether he was good or not fully good?
 I know Yugoslavia fell apart in the ’90.
 I was an art student in Antwerp, having friends who’d fled from these parts of the world.
 They might have well been Roma.
 They surely had a story or two to tell, if not hide.

 Almost I suggest to go back to Greece, and cycle around Macedonia.